Article | Last updated: 2017-07-06 | Ministry of Local Government and Modernisation

 It is possible to vote in advance in any municipal authority area whatsoever in the whole country, i.e. electors can vote in another municipal authority area than the one where they live and where they are included in the register of electors.
 Their ballot is sent by post to their home municipal authority.

 Electors who are abroad can also cast their ballots at the election.
 However, they must vote in advance.
 Advance voting abroad and on Svalbard and Jan Mayen commences on 1 July in the year of the election.
 Abroad the voting can take place up to and including the next to last Friday before the Election Day.
 On Svalbard, the Governor of Svalbard may decide that the casting of votes shall be terminated earlier than the last Friday before the Election Day.
-Electors must personally ensure that they vote early enough for their ballots to reach the Electoral Committee by 9.00 pm on Election Day.
+Electors must personally ensure that they vote early enough for their ballots to reach the Electoral Committee by 5.00 pm the day after Election Day.
 As a rule advance votes abroad are given to a returning officer at a Norwegian Foreign Service mission.
 The Ministry may according to need, appoint returning officers in other places.

 Electors who have not been resident in Norway the last 10 years before Election Day must apply for inclusion in the register of electors.
 (This is not necessary for members of the diplomatic corps or the consular service and their households.)
 An application for inclusion in the register of electors shall contain a declaration that the elector is still a Norwegian national.
 The Ministry prints an application form for this purpose on the cover envelope for advance voting abroad, but the application may also be made by letter.